-A Beginner's Guide to npm — the Node Package Manager — SitePoint
+A Beginner’s Guide to npm, the Node Package Manager — SitePoint

 └── uglify-js@3.7.7

-That’s better — just the packages we have installed along with their version numbers.
+That’s better; now we see just the packages we’ve installed along with their version numbers.

 Any packages installed globally will become available from the command line.
 For example, here’s how you would use the Uglify package to minify